SanderMertens/flecs/Manual.md

 The following sections describe the API operations for working with owned components.

 #### Add components
 In Flecs, an application can add owned components to an entity with the `ecs_add` operation.
-The operation accepts an entity and a component handle, and can be used like this:
+The operation accepts an entity and a _type_ handle, and can be used like this:

 ```c
 ecs_add(world, e, Position);
 ```

 After the operation, it is guaranteed that `e` will have the component.
 It is legal to call `ecs_add` multiple times.
-When a component is already added, this function will have no side effects.
+When a component is already added, this operation will have no side effects.
+When the component is added as a result of this operation, any `EcsOnAdd` systems subscribed for `Position` will be invoked.

 It is also possible to use types with `ecs_add`.
-If an application for example defined a type `Movable` with the `ECS_TYPE` macro, it can be used with `ecs_add` like so:
+If an application defined a type `Movable` with the `ECS_TYPE` macro, it can be used with `ecs_add` like so:

 ```c
 ecs_add(world, e, Movable);
 ```

+After the operation, it is guaranteed that `e` will have all components that are part of the type.
+If the entity already had a subset of the components in the type, only the difference is added.
+If the entity already had all components in the type, this operation will have no side effects.

 ##### A quick recap on handles
 The signature of `ecs_add` looks like this: